opendatastudio/supramolecular-backend/README.md

-# Supramolecular.org apps API
+# Backend API for Supramolecular.org apps

-Developer documentation coming soon.
+Backend for the Bindfit and Bindsim web applications.

 ## Installation